-- To upload the device's configuration file from a remote server: - Click the Upload Configuration File; the screen 'Upload Configuration File' opens.
+- To upload the device's configuration file from a remote server: - 1.
+Click the Upload Configuration File; the screen 'Upload Configuration File' opens.

-Figure 22-12: Upload Configuration File
+Figure 20-12: Upload Configuration File

-- Under the 'Load the Configuration File From Remote Server' group, select the checking method and interval: - Automatically check for new configuration file - Automatic configuration file check disabled - 3.
+- 2. Under the 'Load the Configuration File From Remote Server' group, select the checking method and interval: - Automatically check for new configuration file - Automatic configuration file check disabled - 3.
 In the 'Remote Configuration File URL' field, enter the URL address of the remote server where the configuration file is located.
-The URL format is as follows: protocol://server/filename. - ftp://10.10.10.10/MP20x<MAC>.conf - http://20.20.20.20/MP20x<MAC>.ini
+The URL format is as follows: protocol://server/filename.<conf/ini>, for example: - ftp://10.10.10.10/MP20x <MAC>.conf - http://20.20.20.20/MP20x\<MAC>.ini